cmgreer/GameJam2020/README.md

 # GameJam2020

-The best game from game jam 2020
+The best game from Game™ Jam® 2020℠.